 This sangria is cold, bold, and delicious.
-My favorite part of the drink is the little pomegranate seeds; they burst on the tongue, releasing a delicious juice.
 Prepare it a few hours ahead of time so it has a chance to chill and marinate in the refrigerator.
-The fruit will soak up the drink and the flavors will develop over time.
-It also goes down very easily… you’ve been warned!
+The fruit will soak up the drink, and flavors will develop over time.
+My favorite part of the drink is the little pomegranate seeds; they burst on the tongue, releasing their delicious juice.

 Cheers to a sweet new year!